yasminemasmoudi/Zoomcamp_DE_2024/README.md

 * Now let's configure VS Code to access the remote machine.
 * Install the remote extension for VS Code
     * Because I'm working on WSL, I had do do a few extra steps here.
-It doesn't seem like I can connect to a remote host from VS code if I am already running VS Code in WSL since VS Code is using the remote extension to connect to WSL. so I had to copy my private key from the linux side (`~/.ssl/gcp`) to the windows side (`C:\Users\michael\.ssh\gcp`).
-And then modify my ssh host config file (`C:\Users\michael\.ssh\config`) to contain the following.
+It doesn't seem like I can connect to a remote host from VS code if I am already running VS Code in WSL since VS Code is using the remote extension to connect to WSL. so I had to copy my private key from the linux side (`~/.ssl/gcp`) to the windows side (`C:\Users\yasminemasmoudi\.ssh\gcp`).
+And then modify my ssh host config file (`C:\Users\yasminemasmoudi\.ssh\config`) to contain the following.
 Note I am pointing the to the identify file of the private key now located in the windows directory.

         ``` bash
         Host de-zoomcamp
-            HostName 34.132.184.188
+            HostName 130.211.197.177
-            User michael
+            User yasminemasmoudi
-            IdentityFile C:\Users\michael\.ssh\gcp
+            IdentityFile C:\Users\yasminemasmoudi\.ssh\gcp
         ```
   * Connect to the remote host by clicking the little green square in the bottom left corner of VS Code, Connect to host, and select de-zoomcamp.
 Now our vs code is connected to the GCP VM!